How Ofsted inspects maintained schools and academies

 Ofsted will notify the school of its inspection at around midday on the working day before the start of the inspection.

 Ofsted can inspect any school without notice where judged appropriate.
 In such cases, the lead inspector will normally phone the school about 15 minutes before arriving.

 Before the inspection begins

-All parents of pupils at the school should be told about the inspection.
-Other relevant bodies, including those providing alternative provision for pupils, should also be notified of the inspection.
+Ofsted provides schools with a letter to tell all parents of pupils at the school about the inspection and options for providing their views.
+Ofsted also asks schools to notify other relevant bodies, including those providing alternative provision for pupils, of the inspection.

 Inspectors will look at Parent View to see the views of parents.
 Inspectors will also take into account the results of any past parent surveys, or other surveys, carried out by the school.

 During the inspection